LackingInGrav1tas/chc/README.md

 # chc #

 CHC is a simple interpreted language.
-It utilizes lazy evaluation and is written completely in C++.
+It utilizes lazy evaluation and is (messily) written completely in C++.

 ### SYNTAX ###